Hypothesis: Everything is Leaf

 September 22, 2022 – March 12, 2023

-Works by Tamas Dezsö represent a heterogeneous assembly, a kind of Wunderkammer.
-Initially they are presented from a great distance and reach microscopic proximity: from a far off view of a forest taking shape from millions of leaves in graphic detail to the tiniest part of the surface of an enlarged leaf.
+Works by Tamas Dezsö represent a heterogeneous assembly, a kind of wunderkammer.
+Initially they are presented from a great distance and reach microscopic proximity, from a far-off view of a forest taking shape from millions of leaves in graphic detail to the tiniest part of the surface of an enlarged leaf.
 The species of a plant can be identified even by its microscopic part, yet no two identical entities exist, even if they are of the same species.